GameMakerHub/Catalyst/docs/index.md

 ### Sharing
 When other people check out your source, and it requires dependencies, it will not run.
-They will first have to run `gmdepman install` to download and install the dependencies to the project.
+They will first have to run `catalyst install` to download and install the dependencies to the project.

 This way we can make sure that vendored code is not included in version control.
 Stating the obvious: files inside of the `vendor` folders should never be edited, as your changes are not included in VCS.